nju-cn-course/nju-network-labs/content/ch03/subch01/handle-arp-request.md

 If the destination IP address is one that is assigned to an interface of your Router, you should create and send an appropriate ARP reply.
 (If the destination IP address is not assigned to one of the router's interfaces, you should not respond with an ARP reply, even if you have enough information to do so.)
 The ARP reply should be sent out the same interface on which the ARP request arrived.

-> [!TIP]
+{% hint style="success" %}
-> The Switchyard documentation has details on what is returned by the `interfaces` method.
+The Switchyard documentation has details on what is returned by the `interfaces` method.
 You may wish to call this method in the constructor of the Router class and create some internal data structure for the Router, so it can keep track of its own interfaces.
+{% endhint %}

 ### Received Other Packets